 - Mandatory facial mask policy for guests, and;

-The Culinary Union is scheduling a press conference Monday, June 29, 2020 at 11am Pacific / 2pm Eastern, to provide details regarding the lawsuit.
-The press conference that will feature among the speakers the daughter of a recently diseased from the virus union member, will be live streamed for the general public through the facebook page of the union.
+The Culinary Union is scheduling a press conference Monday, June 29, 2020, at 11 am Pacific / 2 pm Eastern, to provide details regarding the lawsuit.
+The press conference that will feature among the speakers the daughter of a recently infected union member, will be live-streamed for the general public through the Facebook page of the union.